1930 Colombian presidential election

 Presidential elections were held in Colombia on 9 February 1930.
 The result was a victory for Enrique Olaya Herrera of the Liberal Party, who received 44.9% of the vote.
 He took office on 7 August.

 It was the first time since direct presidential elections were introduced in 1914 that a Conservative Party candidate had not won.
 The Conservative Party was divided, splitting its vote between two conservative candidates.
+Conservatives had governed Colombia since 1886.

 Enrique Olaya Herrera campaigned on Colombian industrialization, improvements in public education, improvements in public health.